2018 Bond Program

 IMPLEMENTATION OF BOND PROGRAM:

 Work has begun on several projects from the 2018 bond program.
 Sale of the bonds occurred on Sept.
 20, 2018.
 Corgan has been chosen as the architect for the projects.
-The process to select a construction manager at risk has begun and the selection is set to be made in November, 2018.
+On Nov.
+26, he Board approved three different Construction Managers at Risk – American Constructors for the high school expansion project, Cadence McShane Construction for the DSE and RSE renovation projects, and QA Construction Services for the Transportation facility expansion.

 The first projects that will get underway will be the high school expansion, renovation projects at Dripping Springs Elementary and Rooster Springs Elementary, and the renovations at the DSISD Transportation Center.